MartiLlorach/Memory/README.md

 This command will active our php.
 With the "-S" we indicate that we want to start a local web server, with the "0" we indicate that get the local ip address of our computer, and with the "8080" we mark the IP that we want it to have.

-Once all the previous steps have been carried out, we only have one thing left to do.
+Once all the previous steps have been done, we only have one thing left to do.
-Go to any web browser and type the following url: localhost: 8080 and the main game window will open.
+Go to any web browser and type the following url: localhost:8080 and the main game window will open.

 Have fun!:D